 The Samsung Galaxy S3 is one of the most popular smartphones in the world, with good reason.
-Samsung's masterpiece combines a big screen, powerful processor, along with nearly-universal availability, and it's the benchmark by which other Android smartphones are measured.
+It’s no Galaxy S5 or Galaxy Note 4, but Samsung’s former flagship mobile combines a big screen, powerful processor, along with nearly-universal availability, and it’s the benchmark by which other Android smartphones are measured.

 Samsung made some changes to the Android OS which enabled some unusual features on the Galaxy S3, although they aren’t all obvious.
 This collection of tricks is the tip of the iceberg in terms of what you can do with your Galaxy S3, but it will hopefully show you something new about your favourite smartphone.

 First off, we’ll look at some audio tricks, then some screen tips, before moving on to some miscellaneous hints for your handset.

 Probably the coolest Galaxy S3 exclusive feature, in my mind, customises phone call audio to your personal sense of hearing.
 Everyone’s ears are different; for instance, as we get older, we have more trouble hearing high frequencies.
 Samsung’s Personalised EQ pumps up the frequencies that sound best to you.

 To use Personalised EQ, click on your phone dialler.
 Then hit Menu, Call Settings, In-call Sound EQ settings, Personalised EQ.
 Plug in headphones to run the audio check, and the phone will alter the audio to a personalised setting.
 In my experience, this actually made a difference in the quality of calls.